|

 leading to greater efficiency (i.e., decreased

 cost and time to market new drug products).
+"Many companies have begun to recruit specifically

 in this area in order to leverage these methodologies